148th Fighter Squadron: Pennsylvania Air National Guard

-In May 1946, the 347th Fighter Squadron was redesignated the 148th Fighter Squadron, Single Engine and allotted to the Pennsylvania Air National Guard unit.
+In May 1946, the squadron was redesignated the 148th Fighter Squadron, Single Engine and allotted to the Pennsylvania National Guard.
 The 148th was stationed at Reading Municipal Airport, Pennsylvania and equipped with North American F-51D Mustangs.

 In February 1951 the squadron was called to active duty and redesignated the 148th Fighter-Interceptor Squadron.
 It was assigned to the 113th Fighter-Interceptor Wing and moved to Dover Air Force Base, Delaware as part of Air Defense Command (ADC) with an air defense mission for Southeastern Pennsylvania and Philadelphia.
 In September the squadron upgraded to jet propelled and air intercept radar equipped Lockheed F-94 Starfire aircraft.

 However, ADC was experiencing difficulty under the existing wing base organizational structure in deploying its fighter squadrons to best advantage.
 Accordingly, in February 1952, it inactivated the 113th Wing and its elements and reassigned the 148th to the 4710th Defense Wing, which was organized on a regional basis.
 On 1 November 1952 the 148th was returned to the control of the State of Pennsylvania and its personnel, equipment and mission were transferred to the 46th Fighter-Interceptor Squadron, which was simultaneously activated at Dover.

 The 148th returned to the Pennsylvania guard and its F-51s.
 With the end of the line for the Mustang in USAF service, the United States Air Force, in an effort to upgrade to an all jet fighter force, required Air National Guard air defense units to upgrade to jet-powered aircraft.
 The Reading Airport Commission and National Guard authorities found themselves in a conflict over the use of Reading Municipal Airport for tactical jet operations.